Open Banking and Account-to-Account Payments: Opportunities for U.S. Fintechs

 The promise of lower costs and faster settlement only matters if you can point to real situations where it makes a difference.

-That’s why adoption is happening first in areas where the pain of cards or slower bank rails is most apparent.
+There is a good reason why adoption is happening in areas where the pain of cards or slower bank rails is most apparent.
+Solving actual problems that users face is what’s most important.

 E-commerce and Marketplaces